SchaafLaura/TLMlang_2_specification/README.md

 TLM2 is also able to modify its own source code, demonstrated with the following program
 ```
 {main
-1WL
+1SL
 }
 ```
-After pushing 1 to the stack, the `W` instruction pops the topmost value off the stack and writes it in its stead into the source code.
+After pushing 1 to the stack, the `S` instruction pops the topmost value off the stack and writes it in its stead into the source code.
 The body of the main function now looks like this `11L` and after getting redirected by the `L` (left) instruction, *two* 1s get pushed to the stack and the program exits the main function on the lefthand side.

 ### Control flow
 Control flow always starts in the top left corner of the `main` function, moving to the right.

 Control flow can be changed directly via the `U`, `D`, `L`, `R` (up, down, left, right) instructions and via the `O` (conditional redirect) instruction.
 The conditional redirect rotates the instruction-flow vector depending on the value on top of the stack.
-A value greater than `0` rotates the flow clockwise, less than `0` rotates counter-clockwise and a value of `0` leaves flow unaffected.
+A value greater than 0 rotates the flow clockwise, less than 0 rotates counter-clockwise and a value of 0 leaves flow unaffected.

 The following program goes in a loop forever
 ```